 Eat better, less, digest it well, and have gratitude for it all.

-Below, I summarize the tips I like, peppered with my perspective, and add two of my own.
-(Read the original article which includes the three that I, for no good reason, ignored here.)
+Below, I summarize the Thanksgiving health tips I think are most useful — peppered with my perspective — and add two of my own.
+(Read the original article which includes the three that ignored here.)

 So, let’s get to it…

 1. Earn Your Food

 Simply, go outside and frolic about.
 Get the heart rate up, blood flowing, lungs expanding.
 Obviously, this activity will burn calories, offsetting the extra calorie load of Thanksgiving and making the food much more satisfying.

 2. Gratitude Your Attitude

 Other than stuffing ourselves with food, the whole point of Thanksgiving is to reflect upon and embrace gratitude.
 The majority of the people in the world aren’t feasting like most Americans on Thanksgiving.
 Forget your worries and fears and focus on an attitude of gratitude.
 By the way, having a part of your consciousness so devoted may make you more mindful about what and how much you’re eating.

 There may be several desserts at your Thanksgiving banquet, but do you have to sample every one of them to feel satisfied?
 How about selecting just the pumpkin pie?
 Pumpkin contains alpha-carotene, a precursor to Vitamin-A, and helps the maintenance of healthy skin and bones, good vision, and a robust immune system.
 (Nutritious pumpkin pie recipe here.)

 4. Do More than Eat at the Table